-Eley O. Thompson is a partner and intellectual property lawyer with Foley & Lardner LLP.
-Eley brings more than a quarter-century of experience in counseling and litigating patent, trade secret and trademark matters for both property owners and respondents.
-He has led litigation teams handling complex cases that resulted in more than $100 million in recoveries.
+Eley Thompson is a partner and intellectual property lawyer with Foley & Lardner LLP.
+He brings more than a quarter-century of experience in counseling and litigating patent, trade secret and trademark matters for both property owners and respondents.
+Eley has led litigation teams handling complex cases that resulted in more than $100 million in recoveries.
 He has first-chaired cases before the International Trade Commission (ITC), district courts across the country, appeals to the Court of Appeals for the Federal Circuit and other reviewing agencies.
-He has led matters involving international litigation (co-pending in multiple countries and jurisdictions), cross-border issues such as anti-suit injunctions, domestic and foreign discovery, privilege and professional secrecy, etc. Multi-national corporations and Fortune 100 companies often call on him to handle their significant intellectual property matters especially when the matters involve minimally charted areas of law and practice.
+He has led matters involving international litigation (co-pending in multiple countries and jurisdictions), cross-border issues such as anti-suit injunctions, domestic and foreign discovery, privilege and professional secrecy, etc. Multi-national corporations and Fortune 100 companies often call on Eley to handle their significant intellectual property matters especially when the matters involve minimally charted areas of law and practice.

-His experience spans diverse technologies such as Standard Essential Patents (SEPs), 2G/3G(UMTS)/4G(LTE)/5G cellular, cellular based consumer devices, microelectronics, manufacturing artificial intelligence, biomanufacturing and synthetic biology including fermentation and enzymatic reactions, aero-space communication and defense systems, high-tech mobile, cloud based systems, polymers and specialty chemicals, quantum devices, nanodevices, RFID, video games, manufacturing technologies, filter technologies, medical devices including gene sequencing and machine vision, among others.
+Eley’s experience spans diverse technologies such as Standard Essential Patents (SEPs), 2G/3G(UMTS)/4G(LTE)/5G cellular, cellular based consumer devices, microelectronics, manufacturing artificial intelligence, biomanufacturing and synthetic biology including fermentation and enzymatic reactions, aero-space communication and defense systems, high-tech mobile systems, cloud based systems, polymers and specialty chemicals, quantum devices, nanodevices, RFID, video games, technologies for manufacturing, filter technologies, medical devices including gene sequencing and machine vision, among others.

-In addition to litigation, Eley provides counsel on patent program strategies and assessments to fine tune programs for maximum value and impact.
-Eley establishes IP programs that produce high value assets at a high rate for strategic business goals.
-Eley also provides counsel on acquisitions and risk investigations for mergers and acquisitions.
-He has handled post-grant proceedings before the USPTO, including interference proceedings.
-For multi-national companies, Eley handles prosecution of large intellectual property portfolios, including ones with more than 1,000 active assets.
+In addition to litigation, Eley provides counsel on patent portfolio strategies and assessments to fine tune programs for maximum value and impact.
+He establishes IP programs that produce high value assets at a high rate for strategic business goals.
+Eley also leads deal teams for both due diligence and agreement negotiation/drafting involving highly technical ventures.
+He has handled inter-party review (IPR) proceedings before the USPTO and on appeal, including interference proceedings.
+For multi-national companies, Eley has handled prosecution of large intellectual property portfolios, including ones with more than 1,000 active assets.

 Prior to joining Foley, Eley was a partner with a highly regarded intellectual property boutique firm.
 Before entering the legal field, he conducted research in artificial intelligence systems and thick and thin film technologies.
 He also conducted post-graduate study in polymer chemistry.